luigisaetta/oci-speech-demos/README.md

 * Portuguese

 ## Input format
-OCI Speech support not only wav format, but also: mp3, ogg, oga, webm, ac3, aac, mp4a, flac, amr.
+OCI Speech supports not only wav format, but also: mp3, ogg, oga, webm, ac3, aac, mp4a, flac, amr.

 ## Demos:
 * [demo1](./demo1_main.py): takes a list of wav files from a local directory, transcribe the audio and output the result to the screen